Applying to Gnomon

 - That depends on when you withdraw.
 You have the ability to withdraw anytime during the first seven days of any term without penalty.
 If you withdraw during the first six weeks of a quarter, we are required to prorate your charges and financial aid and send back any funds that are considered ‘unearned.’
 If you withdraw between terms, there is no refund.
-In addition, you must complete an Exit Interview as part of your obligation to the federal government.
-During the Exit Interview, the Financial Aid Office will advise you who to repay and what to expect in repayment status.
-Usually students have a 6 month grace period before repayment begins.
-You will hear from a loan servicer (an agency that the government has assigned to service your loan) within 6 months after you withdraw.
+In addition, if you borrowed Federal Direct Loans, you must complete Exit Counseling as part of your obligation to the Federal government.
+If you’d prefer, the Financial Aid Office can set up a meeting to go over your repayment options and advise you about what to expect during repayment status.
+Usually, students have a 6-month grace period after graduation (or withdrawal) before repayment begins.
+You will need to contact your loan servicer (the agency that the government has assigned to service your loan) within 6 months after you graduate or withdraw.

 - Helpful Links: